jshapiro651/project-3/README.md

 ## Note

-This project will be removed from Jason's repo after we've received our grade
+This project will be removed from Jason's repo after we've received our grade.
+Be sure to make your own copy if you want to keep a copy past this date.